 where the renormalization constants $\tilde Z^{(2l)}_{n,n}$ and $\tilde Z^{(2l)}_{n,n-2,i}$ contain poles in $\varepsilon$ and are linear combinations of $n^{2l+1}$ (leading) and $n^{2l}$ (subleading) terms.

-While the set $\{O^{(n)}_{n}, O^{(n)}_{n-2,i}\}$ is directly related to diagram computations, a more convenient basis of operators consists of conformal primaries (``physical'' operators) and the so-called EOM-operators, which are redundant due to equation of motions (EOM).
-The former are annihilated by the generator of special conformal transformation $K_\mu$, while the latter can be dropped from the calculation (see, e.g., \cite{Vasiliev:2006} and recent \cite{Cao:2021cdt} for a more elaborate treatment).
+While the set $\{O^{(n)}_{n}, O^{(n)}_{n-2,i}\}$ is directly related to diagram computations, a more convenient basis of operators consists of conformal primaries (``physical'' operators) and the so-called EOM-operators, which are redundant due to the equations of motion (EOM).
+The former are annihilated by the generator of special conformal transformation $K_\mu$, while the latter can be dropped from the calculation (see, e.g., \cite{Vasiliev:2006} and the recent \cite{Cao:2021cdt} for a more elaborate treatment).

 To construct the (necessary part) of the physical basis, we notice that $O^{(n)}_{n}$ is itself a conformal primary.
-To find a primary among the $O^{(n)}_{n-2,i}$ operators, we first use the integration by parts\footnote{This can also be checked from the requirement $\partial^2 [(\phi^2)^{n-2}] = 0$ or by considering the corresponding Feynman rules (see Appendix~\ref{app:On2_primary}) and assuming $Q=q_1 + \ldots + q_{2n-4} = 0$.}
+To find a primary among the $O^{(n)}_{n-2,i}$ operators, we first use the integration by parts\footnote{This can also be checked from the requirement $\partial^2 [(\phi^2)^{n-2}] = 0$ or by considering the corresponding Feynman rules (see~\ref{app:On2_primary}) and assuming $Q=q_1 + \ldots + q_{2n-4} = 0$.}

 reducing the number of independent operators from three to two.
 Then we construct a conformal primary combination $\bar O^{(n)}_{n-2}$ of operators $O^{(n)}_{n-2,k}$ annihilated by the generator $K_\mu$.
-Following \cite{RoosmaleNepveu:2024zlz}, we consider an anzats
+Following \cite{RoosmaleNepveu:2024zlz}, we consider the ansatz